The Pitfalls of Managing Your Own Support Workers

 It might sound flexible, personal, and even cheaper — but managing your own support workers comes with risks that can catch people off guard.

-Many Australians managing their own NDIS funding consider directly employing their support workers — either as employees or by hiring sole traders with an ABN.
-It seems appealing:
+Many Australians managing their own NDIS funding consider directly employing their support workers, either as employees or by hiring sole traders with an ABN.
+The appeal is understandable: more control, more flexibility, and sometimes lower hourly rates.

-But here’s the thing: you’re not just choosing a worker — you’re stepping into the role of employer or contractor, and that changes everything.
+But when you choose this route, you’re not just choosing a worker.
+You’re stepping into the role of employer or contractor, and that changes everything.

-Let’s unpack some of the most common pitfalls — and why some people who try this route eventually return to professional providers.
+Here are some of the most common pitfalls, and why some people who try this eventually return to working with a professional provider.

 Whether you’re directly employing a worker or engaging someone as a sole trader, there are legitimate ways to do it — but each comes with its own responsibilities.